-Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source General Government County Manager N/A Serves as the Chief Administrative Officer, per the Charter, and liaison to the BOCC, the citizens, Constitutional Offices, elected officials, and County staff.
+Department Name Division Name Program Name Description FTE Mandatory - General/ Mandatory - Specific/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source General Government County Manager County Manager and Direct Reports Serves as the Chief Administrative Officer, per the Charter, and liaison to the BOCC, the citizens, Constitutional Offices, elected officials, and County staff.
 The office is responsible for facilitating inter-governmental relations and implementing the directives and policies of the BOCC.
 Provides leadership throughout County Government to ensure the efficient and effective delivery of services to the citizens in accordance with the policies established by the County Commission.
 3 Mandatory - Specific Local County Charter, Administrative Code LAW: County Manager required as Charter Officer; no other required resources COUNTY: The County Complies with this requirement.
-100% General Fund General Government County Manager County Manager's Office Reception and Administrative Support Assists the general public over the telephone and in person with all questions and requests for service ensuring that the public is directed to the appropriate office able to resolve special inquiries.
-1 Discretionary N/A N/A N/A 100% General Fund General Government Sustainability Program County Operations Sustainability Implement a County-wide energy and utility conservation and reduction program 1 Mandatory - General Local BOCC, Comprehensive Plan Energy LAW: See Energy Element Object 1.0 Reduction Goals and Obj.2.2 COUNTY: The County purchases renewable energy from utilities and installs solar PV systems on its buildings as part of the ECIP.
-100% General Fund
+100% General Fund General Government County Manager County Manager's Office Reception and Administrative Support Assists the general public, over the telephone and in person, with all questions and requests for service, ensuring that the public is directed to the appropriate office able to resolve special inquiries.
+1 Discretionary N/A N/A N/A 100% General Fund